hanxiaomax/Learncpp_CN/docs/4-12-Introduction-to-type-conversion-and-static_cast.md

 Unlike the initial example, when this program is compiled, your compiler will generate some kind of a warning about a possible loss of data.
 And because you have “treat warnings as errors” turned on (you do, right?), your compiler will abort the compilation process.

-Tip
+!!! tip "小贴士"

 	You’ll need to disable “treat warnings as errors” temporarily if you want to compile this example.
 See lesson [0.11 -- Configuring your compiler: Warning and error levels](https://www.learncpp.com/cpp-tutorial/configuring-your-compiler-warning-and-error-levels/)for more information about this setting.

 When compiled and run, this program prints the following: